ArchakGoel/Geometry-Operations/docs/Design Decisions.md

 4. Keep everything in a named or unnamed namespace for avoiding name conflicts.
 5. Keep constructors explicit to avoid implicit conversions which is bug prone.
 6. Initialize all members of every class in a constructor even if default is needed.
+7. Precision is borrowed from PRECISION.hxx in occt.
+Very good description.

 ## Vector3D Class